Engagement Terms

 7.1 You acknowledge that any timeframes provided by us for delivery of our Services are an estimate only.
 We will take reasonable steps to mitigate and minimise any delay on our part and the impact such delay may cause.

-7.2 We will also endeavor to promptly notify you of any delays or likely delays in progressing your Claim as soon as we become aware.
+7.2 We will also endeavor to promptly notify You of any delays or likely delays in progressing Your Claim as soon as we become aware.

-7.3 If you fail to adhere to any due dates or otherwise protract our delivery of the Services through your conduct, you will be liable for any reasonable additional costs incurred by us.
+7.3 If You fail to adhere to any due dates or otherwise protract our delivery of the Services through Your conduct, You will be liable for any reasonable additional costs incurred by us.

 8. NO ADVICE